websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/configuring-remote-live-staging.md

       If your attempt to enable Remote Live Staging fails, please verify that you've properly prepared your servers.
    ```

-Once the process is complete, you are ready to use Local Live Staging.
+Once the process is complete, you are ready to use Remote Live Staging.
 See [Staging UI Reference](./staging-ui-reference.md) for information about navigating the Staging environment's publishing features.

 ```warning::
    Never clone your Liferay DXP database.
 Doing this can duplicate important data used by Staging (e.g., UUID), causing the Remote Publication process to fail.